Learning Disentangled Representation by Exploiting Pretrained Generative Models: A Contrastive Learning View: Disentanglement via Contrast

 \subsection{Key Techniques for \texttt{DisCo}}

-Targeting for the disentanglement task, we propose two more key techniques for \texttt{DisCo} to achieve better disentanglement.

-\textbf{Entropy-based domination loss.} By optimizing contrastive loss, the \emph{Navigator} $\bm{A}$ is optimized to find the disentangled directions in latent space, and Encoder $\bm{E}$ is optimized to extract disentangled representations of images.
-To further make the encoded representations more disentangled, i.e., when traversing along one disentangled direction, only one dimension of the encoded representation should respond, and the corresponding sample in the \emph{Variation Space} should be one-hot.
-We thus propose an entropy-based domination loss to encourage the samples to be one-hot.
+\textbf{Entropy-based domination loss.} By optimizing the Contrastive Loss, \emph{Navigator} $\bm{A}$ is optimized to find the disentangled directions in the latent space, and Disentangling Encoder $\bm{E}$ is optimized to extract disentangled representations from images.
+To further make the encoded representations more disentangled, i.e., when traversing along one disentangled direction, only one dimension of the encoded representation should respond, we thus propose an entropy-based domination loss to encourage the corresponding samples in the \emph{Variation Space} to be one-hot.
+To implement the entropy-based domination loss, we first get the mean $\bm{c}$ of $\mathcal{Q}$ and $\mathcal{K^+}$ as